pingcap/tispark/docs/design/2022-08-11-normalize-client.md

 Second, consider that there are differences and a lot of similarities between the upstream configuration item (`TiConfiguration`) and the current configuration.
-So keep the current configuration class, add the `ConverterUpstream.java` tool class, and convert the current configuration into the upstream configuration as much as possible.
+So keep the current configuration class, add the `ConverterUpstreamUtils.java` tool class, and convert the current configuration into the upstream configuration as much as possible.
 The following is a partial configuration comparison table.
-(See also the comments for the `convertTiConfiguration` method in the `ConverterUpstream` class).
+(See also the comments for the `convertTiConfiguration` method in the `ConverterUpstreamUtils` class).
 (Not perfect, because some upstream configurations cannot be modified).

 | item         | tispark                               | client-java | can be converted |